The case for PC Power Management with TaskForceCO2

 An NHS Trust has 2500 PCs.
-The Trust used to utilise another Power Management Software but the licence costs became too excessive to justify its continued use.
+The Trust previously utilised another Power Management Software but the licence costs of over £20,000 became too excessive to justify its continued use.
 The IT Team decided to rely on scripts to shut down PCs after hours.

 The main problem they now have is that far too often device drivers that are out of date or software that hasn’t been closed properly is preventing the PCs from being shut down.

 On top of this, they often don’t know that the PC wasn’t shut down and as a result the Trust continues to lose money powering unused PCs.
 With no formal structure, they cannot group PCs by their Power management requirements instead of their normal LDAP so they cannot assign a particular power scheme to PCs grouped for various reasons like Servers which don’t want power management, Managers who are excluded, particular locations that require more events than others, etc.